Logo Voyage

 For other places with the same name, see Scarborough (disambiguation).

-Scarborough is a large resort on the North Yorkshire coast in the north of England; it had a population of almost 62,000 in 2011.
+Scarborough is a resort on the North Yorkshire coast, with a population of 61,000 in 2024.
 It has two broad, sandy bays divided by a headland, with confident Victorian hotels ranged above.

 Understand